homeymusic/mami.codi.R/README.md

-Performers of instruments with quantized semitones, like keyboards and fretted strings–especially beginners and their audiences–are aware that the globally maximum consonant peak at the unison interval, P1, has highly dissonant interval neighbors on both sides, M7 and m2.
+Performers of instruments with quantized semitones, like keyboards and fretted strings–especially beginners and their audiences–are aware that the globally maximum consonant peak at the unison interval, P1, has highly dissonant neighbors on both sides, M7 and m2.
 Dissonance decreases with each semitone step away from M7 and m2 until the perfect fifth, P5, below and the perfect fourth, P4, above.

-That is to say, at the resolution of 11 semitones, the tonic pitch is a consonance peak in the center of a dissonance trough.
+That is to say, at the resolution of 10 semitones, the tonic pitch is a consonance peak in the center of a dissonance trough.

 As the tolerance value of the MaMi.CoDi model increases the consonance